 - AT&T DriveMode

-At Shafner Law, we have helped hundreds of car accident victims who were injured by another driver’s negligence, including the negligence of distracted drivers.
-If you have been injured in an accident with a distracted driver, contact the Denver personal injury attorneys at Shafner Law.
+At Shafner Injury Law, we have helped hundreds of car accident victims who were injured by another driver’s negligence, including the negligence of distracted drivers.
+If you have been injured in an accident with a distracted driver, contact us, Denver personal injury attorneys, at Shafner Injury Law.
 We want to help you.